 Eye and Face Protection

-Faculty, staff, students, contractors, and visitors shall wear the appropriate eye and face protection when involved in activities where there is the potential for eye and face injury from:
+Faculty, staff, students, contractors, and visitors shall wear the appropriate eye and face protection when working with or around hazardous chemicals/materials/equipment including but not limited to:

 - Handling of hot solids, liquids, or molten metals